Multi-wavelength study of the galactic PeVatron candidate LHAASO J2108+5157

-Adding the new HS source in the original source model and re-running the likelihood fit analysis provides slightly different results for the spectral shape of 4FGL J2108.0+5155, which is now fitted with a LogParabola with normalization of $(9.9\pm0.9)\times10^{-13}$ ph/cm$^2$/s/MeV, $\alpha=2.7\pm0.2$ and $\beta=0.32\pm0.16$, assuming the same fixed $E_b$ value.
-The new HS source is detected with a significance of $\sim4\sigma$, and its spectrum could be fitted with a PL with normalization $(1.5\pm0.9)\times10^{13}$ ph/cm$^2$/s/MeV and photon index $\Gamma=1.9\pm0.2$, using an energy scale $E_0=1$~GeV.
+Adding the new HS source in the original source model and rerunning the likelihood fit analysis provides slightly different results for the spectral shape of 4FGL J2108.0+5155, which is now fitted with a log parabola with a normalization of $(9.9\pm0.9)\times10^{-13}$ ph/cm$^2$/s/MeV, $\alpha=2.7\pm0.2$ and $\beta=0.32\pm0.16$, assuming the same fixed value for $E_b$.
+The new HS source is detected with a significance of $\sim4\sigma$, and its spectrum can be fitted with a PL with a normalization of $(1.5\pm0.9)\times10^{13}$ ph/cm$^2$/s/MeV and a photon index of $\Gamma=1.9\pm0.2$, using an energy scale of $E_0=1$~GeV.
 If we fix the photon index, the normalization accuracy of HS improves to $(1.5\pm0.5)\times10^{-13}$ ph/cm$^2$/s/MeV.
-Due to the HS small flux at low energies, its inclusion in the model does not affect much the spectral results of the neighbour sources, in particular at low energies.
-Using a different model to represent the HS source, like e.g. a LogParabola or ECPL does not improve the likelihood fitting, so the simple PL which presents fewer degrees of freedom is preferred.
-The angular separation of this HS from the LHAASO J2108+5157 source is $0.27^\circ$, which is larger than the $95\%$ upper limit of the extension provided in \citet{2021ApJ...919L..22C}, and therefore can hardly be its counterpart.
+Due to the HS small flux at low energies, its inclusion in the model does not significantly affect the spectral results of the neighboring sources, in particular at low energies.
+Using a different model to represent the HS source, such as a log parabola or ECPL does not improve the likelihood fitting, and so the simple PL is preferred, which presents fewer degrees of freedom.
+The angular separation of this HS from the LHAASO J2108+5157 source is $0.27^\circ$, which is larger than the $95\%$ upper limit of the extension provided in \citet{2021ApJ...919L..22C}, and is therefore unlikely to be its counterpart.

-The SED points of J2108.0+5155 and HS shown in Figure~\ref{fig_fermi_SED}, have been computed running a separate independent likelihood analysis in each smaller energy band, assuming the same source model obtained from the full energy band fit, but replacing the source of interest with a simple PL spectrum.
-Its normalization was let free to vary in the fit, whereas its photon index was fixed to the local slope ($\alpha$) of the LogParabola, in the case of J2108.0+5155, and to the previous obtained photon index $\Gamma$, in the case of the HS source.
+The SED points of J2108.0+5155 and HS shown in Figure~\ref{fig_fermi_SED} were computed by running a separate independent likelihood analysis in each smaller energy band, replacing the source of interest with a simple PL spectrum.
+The normalization of this spectrum was let free to vary in the fit, whereas its photon index was fixed to the local slope ($\alpha$) of the log parabola in the case of J2108.0+5155, and to the previous obtained photon index $\Gamma$ in the case of the HS source.
 The error bar represents $1~\sigma$ statistical error.
-The confidence band, represents the $1~\sigma$ error, obtained from the covariance matrix of the fit.
+The confidence band represents the $1~\sigma$ error obtained from the covariance matrix of the fit.